-© 2020 CIRANO.
+© 2021 CIRANO.
 All rights reserved.

 Prior to that, Mr. Caron worked for over 30 years in the Canadian federal public service, where he held a variety of positions, including Director of Information, Director General responsible for Access, Privacy and Information Management, and Assistant Deputy Minister responsible for federal public sector records.
-Prior to his retirement in 2013 as Deputy Director of Library and Archives Canada, he led three major initiatives.
+Prior to his retirement in 2013 as head of Library and Archives Canada, he led three major initiatives.
 The first, the "Digital Office" project, received an award from the information management community in 2013.
 The second initiative was a mandate to rethink the approach to recordkeeping and archival processes within the federal government and led to the Recordkeeping Directive.
 Finally, Mr. Caron led an initiative to reorganize the federal library system to optimize it through the increased use of digital technologies.

 Mr. Caron has published articles in the field of public administration, most recently on information resource issues in academic journals such as Archival Sciences, American Archivist and Archivaria.
 In 2011, he published Web HT.0 - Pour une société informée : la pertinence numérique et ses défis pour les sociétés démocratiques au XXIe siècle at Hermann (Paris).
 In 2014, he published L'Homme imbibé.
 De l'oral au numérique : un enjeu pour l'avenir des cultures ?
 These two books address the multiple challenges facing memory institutions in the digital environment.